19hours/sg-statutes/Acts/Trust Companies Act.md

 (3) An entry in the books of a licensed trust company required to be kept in accordance with this section shall be deemed to have been made by, or with the authority of, the licensed trust company.

-(4) A licensed trust company shall retain such books as may be required to be kept under this Act for a period of not less than 6 years.
+(4) A licensed trust company shall retain such books as may be required to be kept under this Act for a period of not less than 5 years.

+[2/2007 wef 01/03/2007]

 (5) A licensed trust company shall —